mikemartinez99/clover-Seq/README.md

     --keep-going
 ```

-Then, to submit up to 10 jobs in parallel across different cluster nodes (as specified in `cluster_profile/config.yaml`), run the following code:
+To submit your job, run the following code.

 ```shell
 #----- Submit snakemake job script